zstyblik/grafana.org/source/blog/temp/next.md

 - Organization admins can now invite new users (via email or manually via invite link)
 - Users can signup using invite link and get automatically added to invited organization
-- User signup can (if enabled) contian an email verification step.
+- User signup workflow can (if enabled) contain an email verification step.
 - Check out [#2353](https://github.com/grafana/grafana/issues/2353) for more info.

 ### Miscellaneous improvements